a-n-t-h-o-n-y/TermOx/docs/reference.md

 auto get() const -> ConcreteType&;
 ```

-Returns a reference to the tracked Widget, cast to the ConcreteType provided at construction.
-Undefined behaviour if the tracked Widget is not valid.
+Returns a reference to the tracked Widget, cast to the ConcreteType provided at
+construction.
+Undefined behavior if the tracked Widget is not valid.

 ---